enfrdeitptrues

 The curriculum is everything which influences children in school, including those things which aren’t planned and those things which we can only sense.
 It’s for this reason we hope that when you come to Briary School you will feel a friendly and purposeful atmosphere.
 Children won’t learn unless they feel happy, secure and successful; they will only do their best if they are committed and involved.
 So we try to use the children’s natural curiosity and interest.
 We recognise that current Government Policy means that reading, writing and maths are the areas used to judge the performance of schools.
 We have reorganised and re-timetabled our school curriculum to ensure we are in accordance with this.
 Ensuring a secure foundation in these key skills is our prime aim

-Finally, the school will promote fundamental British Values whilst also encouraging tolerance by learning about different faiths and religions.
+Finally, the school will promote fundamental British Values which sit alongside our School Values.
 All year groups and classes will elect representatives for the School Council and see democracy in action, thereby giving the children a voice in decisions made for the good of the school.
-Children in Year 6 will have the opportunity to learn more about the history of democracy in England when they visit the Houses of Parliament in Term 2 and have a visit from the local MP to talk about his role and day to day work.
+Children in Year 6 will have the opportunity to learn more about the history of democracy in England when they visit the Houses of Parliament or have a visit from the local MP to talk about his role and day to day work.

 Please do contact any member of the Senior Leadership team if you would like any further information